SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Sometimes you'll have too many people for a debate, and sometimes you'll have too less.
 Having fixed people for fixed slots won't work because a lot of people won't show up.
 - A lot of people would end up missing their slot entirely.

 Being dynamic is the way to go.
 The super early people can go to moderator number one.
 The bulk of people who show up can be handled by the other moderators you have.
 As people continue to show up, hopefully the early moderators also get freed up in time to handle these people.
+If any recruit ends up waiting for more than 15 minutes, then i

 To be able to handle people in the first place, planning is required.
 And the way to do this is by first calculating the expected turnout.
 Broader slots like, 'come anytime between 2pm and 4pm' are recommended over specific slots.
-This sy
+This works fairly well to handle branches which are half an hour off, and people who dillydally for a while before reaching the basement.

 Check to see how many people would come on the three days, and the timings they are likely to come at, with a WhatsApp poll.
 If one particular day has a high demand and the other day has a low demand, (and if you don't have enough moderators on the high demand day), then you can ask people to shift from the high demand day to the low demand day if possible.
 A single response poll isn't reflective of people's real availability if they're available on multiple days, but a multiple response poll might look overwhelming even if it's basically a duplicate entry.